factorialco/tentaclesql/README.md

 - `name`: Name of the table
 - `url`: URL to retrieve the data from
 - `autodiscover`: If you want to autodiscover fields from url response
+- `astPassthrough`: This will pass ast to fetched tables to apply optimizations (NOTE: It will perform POST requests instead of GET)
 - `result_key`: Which key should be readed for array of results
 - `fields`: List of fields / foreign keys of this table